List of active Japan Maritime Self-Defense Force ships: Aegis system equipped ships (ASEV)

+13DDX Air Defence Destroyer

+The Japanese Navy is designing a new generation of layered air-defence and information warfare destroyers.
+It will take concept elements from the Asahi-class (25DD) destroyer and the Mogami-class (30FFM) frigate.
+It is expected to be compact and stealthy as the 30FFM and as combat capable as the 25DD.
+It is planned for the early 2030s.

 30FFM frigates

 In August 2017, the Acquisition, Technology & Logistics Agency (ATLA) selected Mitsubishi Heavy Industries (MHI) and Mitsui Engineering and Shipbuilding (MES) as the prime contractor and subcontractor to construct the frigate.
 In addition, the agency also selected a completely new design of the vessel (30DX).
 The new ship class is set to replace the Asagiri-class destroyers and Abukuma-class destroyer escorts.